Bob Mills (comedian): Radio career

 Bob Mills presented his own weekday programme in the 1990s on Greater London Radio from 10 pm to 1 am.
 This was during the period when other comedians also had their own programmes on GLR such as Mark Lamarr and Phill Jupitus.

 He is a regular pundit on BBC Radio 5 Live's Fighting Talk, and was the holder of the Copa de Croix Saint Simon, awarded to the annual FT Champion of Champions, having defeated Martin Kelner in the 2010 Final.
-This, he recently revealed, is his "most prestigious achievement in a life of anonymity."
 He lost the 2011 final to Tom Watt.

 On 7 October 2011 Mills made his debut on BBC Radio 4's The News Quiz.
 He has subsequently returned for further appearances.

 He appeared on Talksport co-presenting with Jim White between 10 am and 1 pm.
 Mills also hosted a weekly three-hour radio programme called "Tragedy Plus Time" on TalkRadio each Sunday, in which comedy and light entertainment were among the subjects discussed.

 Personal life

-Mills is a supporter of Leyton Orient and is frequently mentioned in his radio broadcasts, he has also written a regular column in the Leyton Orient matchday programme.
+Mills is a supporter of Leyton Orient and is frequently mentioned in his radio broadcasts; he has also written a regular column in the Leyton Orient matchday programme.
 His uncle Eric Lee played in The Football League for Chester.